ni/measurement-plugin-integration-example-python/README.md

 - **/path/to/sequence/directory**: Specify the path to the directory where the generated clients and sequence files will be stored.
 Ensure that the directory exists and has write permissions.

-### Step 3: Creating clients
+### Step 3: Create the client

 When you run the command:

-1. The tool will find all the registered measurement plug-ins.
+1. The tool discovers all the registered measurement plug-ins.
-2. It will create a client for each measurement plug-in in the specified directory.
-3. It then creates a `sequence.py` file that contains the startup sequence code for the generated clients.
+2. Creates clients for each measurement plug-in and a `sequence.py` file that contains the startup sequence code that uses the clients.

-### Step 4: Generated Sequence File
+### Step 4: Review the Generated Sequence File

 The generated `sequence.py` file contains the following:

 - `pin_map_methods`: A list of methods used to register the pin map for the measurement plug-ins, which users can update by modifying the `pin_map_path` variable.
-- A loop that registers the pinmap for each method.
+- A loop that registers the pin map for each method.

 **Note:** Users can modify this file to define their own sequences for the generated clients.

-### Step 5: Logging Setup
+### Step 5: Set Up Logging

 - A custom logger (`sequence_logger`) is provided as a package to log the execution results of the sequence.
 - Make sure to install this logging package in your sequence directory by using